paulross/svfsc/docs/Sphinx/source/introduction.rst

 available but *parts of it can be obtained* without reading the whole file.
 A Sparse Virtual File (SVF) is represented internally as a map of blocks of data with the key being their file offsets.
-Any write to an SVF will coalesce those blocks where possible.
+Any write to an SVF will coalesce these blocks where possible.
 A Sparse Virtual File System (SVFS) is an extension of this to provide a key/value store where the key is a file ID and the value a Sparse Virtual File.